retorquere/zotero-better-bibtex/site/layouts/shortcodes/preferences/advanced.md

 If you have externally maintained `@string` vars paste them here and they will be resolved for subsequent imports.
 These should be entered as `@string` declarations, such as `@string{IEEE_J_PWRE = "{IEEE} Transactions on Power Electronics"}`, not just the var name.

 ### Citation keys

-#### Warn me when changing citation keys in bulk

-default: `10`

-For those who are curious about what the `Clear/Generate BibTeX key` right-click options do, this will warn you if you are doing this on more than 10 (default) at the same time, to prevent your curiosity from changing all your citation keys at once.

 #### their citation keys into an bib(la)tex `ids` field